Upcycle a Vintage Lantern Into a Candle Holder

 Upcycled Vintage Lantern Into a farmhouse candle holderadirondackgirlatheart.com

 Note: This post contains affiliate links for [the same or similar] products used to complete the project discussed.
-This is both for your convenience as well as to support my website, since I receive a small compensation whenever you click on a link and make any sort of purchase, for which I thank you šŸ™‚ See my full disclosure here.
+This is both for your convenience as well as to support my website, since I receive a small compensation whenever you click on a link and make any sort of purchase, for which I thank you.
+See my full disclosure here.

-What’s the Big Deal?
+So What’s the Problem?

-Antique rusty Monarch lantern You might be thinking, “So what’s the big deal?”
-Just pop a candle into the middle of the lantern and call it done.
-But in fact, the center of the lantern is obstructed.
+You might be thinking, “So what’s the big deal?”
+Just pop a candle into the middle of your lantern and call it done!
+But in fact, the center of most lanterns is obstructed.

-Whats the issue with this vintage lantern_As you can see in this photo, there’s a bump where the wick comes up from the oil reservoir, and so a candle won’t sit flat.
+As you can see in this photo, there’s a bump where the wick comes up from the oil reservoir, and so a candle won’t sit flat.
 But I really wanted to turn this lantern into a cool rustic candle holder.

 So I put on my thinking cap and imagined how I might be able to overcome this problem.
 Perhaps something could be put over that bump to create a flat surface for a candle.
 But what?

-Antique rusty Monarch lantern with tuna can covering wick and wick openingInterestingly, one of my first thoughts was a tuna fish can(!).
-So in that moment, I decided to have tuna for lunch.
+Interestingly, one of my first thoughts was a tuna fish can.
+So in that moment, I decided to have tuna for lunch!

-Tuna can with peroxide and saltThe next problem I faced was how to make the exterior of the can look old and rusty, to match the lantern.
+The next problem I faced was how to make the exterior of the can look old and rusty, to match the lantern.
 I looked online and read several articles that said to apply peroxide and salt to the can and leave it over night.

 Tuna can with black and cinnamon spray paint